 Major injury (-5): Eye, Hand, Foot, Internal Injury

 Minor injury (-2): Limp, Broken ribs, Horrible scar

-I use slightly different terminologies for cover in my campaign
+We use slightly different terminologies for cover.

 A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.